 Our UNLIMITED Anti-Slavery and Human Trafficking Statement

 We are committed to improving our practices to combat slavery and human trafficking.
-We review and monitor activities across the Unlimited Group to ensure that we are alert to the risks, however small, in our business and wider supply chain so that we can respond to any variance in the risk position appropriately.
+We review and monitor activities across UNLIMITED to ensure that we are alert to the risks, however small, in our business and wider supply chain so that we can respond to any variance in the risk position appropriately.

-The Unlimited Group is a marketing communications group delivering a range of digital technology based marketing solutions.
-Unlimited Marketing Group Ltd is the parent company of the Unlimited Group and has its head office in the UK.
-The Group has over 600 employees worldwide, with offices around the UK.
+UNLIMITED is an insight-based, technology enabled, integrated agency group delivering a range of digital technology based marketing solutions.
+Unlimited Marketing Group Ltd is the parent company of the UNLIMITED group of companies and has its head office in London, United Kingdom.
+The Group has over 600 employees, with five offices across the United Kingdom.

-Our business is organised into four divisions – Marketing, Communications, Digital Transformation and Insight and Analytics.
+Our business is organised into four divisions – Marketing, Communications, Customer Experience and Insight and Analytics.

 OUR SUPPLY CHAINS